ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 Figure: A call initiated by A, giving data to B. The asynchronous response from B follows.
 {:.figcaption}

-This simple BBL notation can grow with your needs.
+This simple box-bullet-line notation can grow with your needs.
 For example you can start modeling only undirected connections, add data flows by giving your connections a direction and extend even more by adding control flow indication with calling sequences later.

 Of course the entire notation language of the UML activity diagram is at hand for you to model more complex flows.
 Just use the tiny bullet for an enhancement towards control flow and sequence indication.